drand/website/docs/docs/security-model.md

 an attacker that would send different public polynomials is likely to end up as not a qualified dealer since honest nodes would relay its packet and find the inconsistency.

-## To review

-Drand must make sure that if a DKG went _wrong_ during a resharing because of the broadcast channel assumption being violated, it keeps the previous share to be able to start a new DKG again.
-Currently it erases the previous share when DKG finishes.
-For a fresh DKG it is fine since nodes can restart from scratch as before.